 Recommended Health Screenings for Men in Their 50s

-Men between the ages of 55 and 75 should get regular colorectal screenings.
-Your doctor should be consulted because there are a number of options available.
-This could include checking a stool sample for blood every year, a flexible sigmoidoscopy that checks the lower colon every five years, or a colonoscopy every 10 years.
+Talk to your doctor about your options, because there are a few different kinds of screenings available.
+This could involve a simple stool sample test, a flexible sigmoidoscopy that checks the lower colon every five years, or a colonoscopy every ten years.

 Prostate Cancer Screening